Erotic spanking: 21st century

-The proliferation of the internet has enabled individuals, of various level of pre-existing interest and/or knowledge, more ease then ever to explore and consume content relating to erotic spanking.
+The proliferation of the internet has enabled individuals, of various level of pre-existing interest and/or knowledge, more ease than ever to explore and consume content relating to erotic spanking.

 Partially developing from earlier erotic spanking magazine and video producers, numerous pornographic websites (primary American or British based) within the 21st century are devoted to producing spanking films of various lengths and about various scenarios.

 The internet has also resulted in the creation of various blogs which discuss the topic of erotic spanking and non-profit websites which publish erotic spanking stories.

 Practice

 Implements

 Whilst a spanking may be simply given with the palm of the hand, the use of spanking implements is common within erotic spanking.
 Spanking implements which are commonly used within erotic spanking are a reflection of the traditional spanking implements that were/are used in corporal punishment more broadly.
-Common and traditional spanking implements include those which have been specifically manufactured for such purpose (i.e. the cane, paddle, strap, tawse and martinet) and those which have been adapted/improvised from available items (such as the slipper, wooden spoon, hairbrush, carpet beater, riding crop, switch and birch).
-Other less common and atypical spanking implements include the (handle of a) feather duster (common, however, in China), fly swatter and stinging nettles.
+Common and traditional spanking implements include those which have been specifically manufactured for such purpose (i.e. the cane, spanking paddle, strap/tawse, and martinet) and those which have been adapted/improvised from available items (such as the plimsoll, carpet slipper, wooden spoon, hairbrush, bath brush, carpet beater, leather belt, riding crop, switch, and birch).
+Other less common and atypical spanking implements include the (handle of a) feather duster (common, however, in China), fly swatter, flip-flop, wooden ruler, wooden yardstick, ping-pong paddle, hardcover book, and stinging nettles.

 Some spanking implements can be characterised as being either 'stingy' or 'thuddy'.
-Stingy implements (such as a cane) produce a sharp and quick burning sensation which is mostly felt on the skin.
-Thuddy implements (such as a paddle), in contrast, whilst not producing a stinging sensation penetrate deeper into tissue of the buttocks.
+Stingy implements (such as a rattan cane) produce a sharp and quick burning sensation which is mostly felt on the skin.
+Thuddy implements (such as a wooden paddle), in contrast, whilst not producing a stinging sensation penetrate deeper into tissue of the buttocks.
 As a general rule, the heavier a spanking implement is the greater thud it will produce.
 A person receiving an erotic spanking may have a preference for either a stingy or thuddy sensation.

 Safety

-For safety, during a spanking, particularly with spanking implements, care should be taken to avoid striking the tailbone and hipbones.
+Due to obvious risks involved, experts have recommended that, during a spanking, particularly with spanking implements, great care be taken to avoid striking the tailbone and hipbones.